Agenda

 Sponsored by:

-1:30 PM - 1:45 PM
+2:00 PM - 2:30 PM

-Science, Industry, & Capital: Delivering Through Milestone-Based Execution
+Science, Industry, & Capital: Delivering through Milestone-Based Execution

 The objectives of the new Office of Fusion to align science, industry, and capital to accelerate the transition from laboratory breakthroughs to commercially relevant fusion systems and how it will support disciplined execution against milestone-based programs coordinating the US unique lattice of national labs, industry, supply chains, and shared test infrastructure.